open-mmlab/mmyolo/docs/en/user_guides/useful_tools.md

 - `ballon2coco.py` converts the `balloon` dataset (this small dataset is for starters only) to COCO format.

-For a detailed description of this script, please see the `Dataset Preparation` section in [YOLOv5 from entry to deployment](./yolov5_tutorial.md).
+For a detailed description of this script, please see the `Dataset Preparation` section in [From getting started to deployment with YOLOv5](./yolov5_tutorial.md).

 ```shell
 python tools/dataset_converters/balloon2coco.py